 Once I’ve read and commented on the news and satisfied my curiosity at the same time, I turn to the mentions (@-Mentions) in our Jira work system with its Agile Hive add-on.
 It probably doesn’t really matter which system you use.
 Modern work management systems allow you to mention other users using an @-mention.
 Those addressed then receive a corresponding message in either the application itself or by email.
 Anyone who has a question about a task or thinks that I can make a contribution or should be informed “mentions” me.
 It’s the modern form of a CC in an Email.

 I work through these messages and comment on them.
 The comments here are not meant to be nice and friendly.
-They keep to what is important.
-This is because (and I experience this with our customers from time to time as well) if you do not react consistently to these mentions, you show your co-workers that it is better to report their concerns to you personally or use other methods that take much more time.
+They keep to what’s important.
+This is because (and I experience this with our customers from time to time as well) if you don’t react consistently to these mentions, you show your co-workers that it’s better to report their concerns to you personally or use other methods that take much more time.

 If I think that my co-workers are mentioning me too much, I simply tell them by reporting back to them in the task: “I still don’t understand why this is so important to me for you to mention me?
 What feedback or support can I give you?”
 In response, the respective employee can help me understand right away, or describe their issue more precisely.
 Or just let it be.
 This allows me to make sure that mentions are only ever used in a focused and action-oriented (and not excessive) manner.